BaptisteH3089/ImbLearning/README.md

 | Near Miss 1          |-     |-     |-     | -    | 0.32 |
 | Near Miss 3          |-     |-     |-     | -    | 0.57 |

+It seems that the random forest classifier is by far the most adapted model to deal with this dataset.
+Overall, the undersampling doesn't improve the f1-score.
+But let's take a closer look to the results with the confusion matrix.

 ##### Confusion matrix with the Random Forest Classifier

 Confusion matrix without resampling